gotnoshoeson/se-transparent-proxy/README.md

 5. Time to upgrade.
 Make sure you're using the owner (or admin) of the proxy account that you're trying to upgrade.
 Calls from all other addresses fallback to the implementation contract which isn't what we want.
 Copy the address of YourContract2 on the Debug page.
 Call '_upgradeTo' and provide the new implementation address.
 Now calls to the proxy (which aren't from the admin) will fallback to YourContract2.

 6. With an address that is not the owner (or admin) try to make a call to our new function 'setFarewell'.
 Keep in mind, we're sending the call to the same address that existed before.
-Your  Can you call 'setFarewell' on a different proxy that hasn't been upgraded?
+Can you call 'setFarewell' on a different proxy that hasn't been upgraded?

+7. When you're ready to terminate the upgradeable functionality of your smart contract, set the owner as '0x0000000000000000000000000000000000000000' (the Zero Address).
+Now everyone will know that your smart contract is no longer upgradeable.

 Now that you've learned the Transparent Upgradeable Proxy pattern, I have some bad news for you.
 This pattern is NOT the current recommended pattern for upgradeable proxy functionality.
 UUPS is now the pattern recommended by OpenZeppelin for this type of functionality.
 "This standard uses the same delegate call pattern, but places upgrade logic in the implementation contract instead of the proxy itself."
 [Read more about UUPS](https://blog.openzeppelin.com/blog/the-state-of-smart-contract-upgrades#universal-upgradeable-proxies).